PappasBrent/pappasbrent.github.io/_posts/2022-06-11-writing-an-interpreter-in-haskell.md

 In this post, I listed steps I took to create a BF interpreter in Haskell.
 I hope you enjoyed reading it :), I want to write more technical posts like this in the future.

+The full source code for the interpreter can be found [here](https://github.com/PappasBrent/brainfuck-haskell.git).

 Have a good one!